Skip to content

 Integration

-Before the LLM call — retrieve context
+Before the LLM call — retrieve context:

 "session_id": "sess_abc123",